-The Victim Care and Advice Service (VCAS) provides free, independent and confidential support for victims of crime and their families.
+The Victim Care and Advice Service (VCAS) provides free, independent and confidential support to victims of crime and their families.

-VCAS runs in Cleveland, County Durham and Darlington.
-It is delivered by Stockton-based charity Safer Communities on behalf of the Police and Crime Commissioners for Cleveland and Durham.
+VCAS runs services in Cleveland, County Durham and Darlington.
+Stockton-based charity Safer Communities runs VCAS on behalf of the Police and Crime Commissioners for Cleveland and Durham.

 - A single point of contact;

 - Support for all victims, who ask for it – regardless of whether the incident has been reported to the police;

 - Focus on the victims, who have suffered greatest harm.

 Services are tailored to help victims cope with the impact of crime as well as to help them recover from it.